Timor-Leste country brief

 As a close neighbour, Australia is strongly committed to Timor-Leste's development priorities and provides support to assist the Government of Timor-Leste to achieve stability and greater prosperity.

 Australia is Timor-Leste's largest bilateral donor.
-From 1999 to June 2011, Australia has given Timor-Leste $1.04 billion in emergency and development aid.
+From 1999 to June 2011, Australia gave Timor-Leste $1.04 billion in emergency and development aid.

 - Strengthening Timorese Government institutions